rage/programming-23/data/part-12/4-regular-expressions.md

 </text-box>

 We have already established that Python is an excellent environment for processing text.
-One powerful tool for text processing is _regular expressions_, shortened as _regexp_.
+One additional powerful tool for text processing is _regular expressions_, often shortened as _regex_ or _regexp_.
 They are a way of selecting and searching for strings which follow a certain pattern.
 This section introduces you to the basics of regular expression, but you will find much more information online, including in the Python [tutorial](https://docs.python.org/3/howto/regex.html).

 ## What are regular expressions?